magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 The gateway will be created and we will be able to access the second Wordpress site on the newly exposed 9060 port (the old Wordpress install should still be available at port 9050).
 Complete the new Wordpress installation and make some changes to this site - select a different theme or add some content so you can easily tell the two deployments apart.

-## Use a gateway to load balance incoming traffic
+## Use a gateway to distribute incoming traffic
 Now we have two entirely separate Wordpress deployments up and running, each with their own external gateway.

-If we were working with a single deployment, we could distribute traffic between the services in each cluster using the weight slider in the Vamp UI.
-We are, however, working with two separate deployments so we will need to do something a bit more cunning.
-Luckily this also allows us to demonstrate the versatility of Vamp gateways.
+If we had been running our services from a single deployment, we could have directly used the WEIGHT slider in the Vamp UI to distribute traffic across the services in each cluster.
+As we are working with two separate deployments, we will need to do something a bit more cunning first - the perfect oppertunity to demonstrate just how versatile Vamp gateways can be.

+### Create a new external gateway with two routes
+We are going to create a new external gateway and use it to distribute incoming traffic between our two deployments.
+We do this in much the same way as we created our other external gateways, just this time we will add two routes and use the weight setting to distribute traffic between them.
+You can add as many routes as you like to a gateway, just remember that **the total weight must add up to 100%**.

 ```
 ---
-name: wordpress_canary_demo
+name: wordpress_distribution_gateway
 port: 9070/http
 routes:
-  wp_demo_1:
-    weight: 50%           # you could also use a condition here
-  wp_demo_2:
+  wp_demo_1_gateway:
+    weight: 50%     # send 50% of all traffic to this route
+  wp_demo_2_gateway:
-    weight: 50%
+    weight: 50%     # send 50% of all traffic to this route
 ```

+1. Go to the GATEWAYS tab in the Vamp UI
+* Click ADD (top right)
+* Paste in the above gateway YAML
+* Click SAVE

+The gateway wil be created.
+Now going to port 9070 should send you to either your old Wordpress install or your new Wordpress install.
+You will notice that the URL in your browser has switched to either 9060 or 9050 and subsequent visits to the 9070 gateway consistently send you back to the same port/Wordpress.
+So what's going on with our gateway?
+Our visits to 9070 should be split 50% / 50% between the old and new Wordpress instances!
+Here's where things get sticky, but that's not down to Vamp.
+On your first visit via 9070, Wordpress will pick up that you were redirected and send the HTTP response 301.
+For those not well versed in HTTP response codes, 301 means _permanently moved_.
+Your browser will cache this 301 redirect and automatically redirect every subsequent attempt to visit 9070 the same way - our distribution gateway didn't stand a chance.

+You can get around this by adding a `?` to the end of the URI (e.g. `192.168.99.100:9070?`).
+This will send you to the Vamp external gateway at 9070 and you will alternately be sent to 9050 or 9060.
+If you prefer a more eloquent solution, you can install a Wordpress plugin to prevent it happening in the first place ([wordpress.org - Permalink Fix & Disable Canonical Redirects](https://wordpress.org/plugins/permalink-fix-disable-canonical-redirects-pack/) will do the trick), just remember to install it on both your Wordpress deployments.

 [Read more about using conditions...](documentation/using-vamp/conditions)

 ## Summing up